dhowai/portfolio-5-electric-axles/README.md

     -   Add pagination for comments and produts page for better user experience.
     -   Ability for users to delete their account.
     -   Have a group in the navigation bar for new items, items on sale etc.
+    -   Create own unique 404 and 500 error pages to redirect user to.
+    -   Use a modal as a confirmation before delelting a product from the site.
+    -   Have a custom page/message informing guest users to create an account to use wishlist feature.
     - (Add more)

 [Back to Top](#table-of-contents)